 Will my site automatically change after enabling Developer Mode?

 If your site still includes demo content, this content disappears after enabling Developer Mode.
 Otherwise, there won’t be any changes to your live site.
-Changes will appear on your site once you update your code.
+Changes will appear on your site after you update your code.

-Once you enable Developer Mode, you can no longer switch templates.
+After you enable Developer Mode, you can no longer switch templates.

 What will working in Developer Mode look like?